grumpycoders/iec-60908/README.md

 bytes throughout the buffer by the DSP using C1 and C2 is done asynchronously from the processing of the data itself.

+When stored into a frame, C1 and C2 are inverted, meaning they are xored with 0xff.
+Note that C1 is computed with C2's data _before_ the inversion.
+As the ECC of a message full of zeroes is zero, this means that the C1 and C2 error correcting codes are also zero when the data itself is zero.
+In other words, a fully silent section of frames will have all of its data bytes set to zero, and all of its C1 and C2 bytes set to 0xff.

 Finally, there is no sector delimitation.
 This is a very important part of the whole specification.
 The data is an infinite stream of bytes, which is played back at the rate of 176400 bytes per second at 1x speed.
-The presence of a subchannel which sometimes indicates sector positions through the Q column doesn't actually delimitate anything.
+The presence of a subchannel which sometimes indicates MSF positions through the Q column doesn't actually delimitate anything.
 The zig-zag delayed pattern as described above may begin at any point from the original stream, and isn't a fixed value from one burner to another.